simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Wed 20 May : Fix shaky rain.
+Wed 20 May : Fix NaN's in rain.
 Tue 19 May : Rain tweak, version number on seq panel.
 Tue 19 May : Use 0 mip to render rain with cubemap.
 Mon 18 May : Fixed aligned Sun, removed flashing sky with Sequencer DX12